ajwinniwja/OpenSource/Note_01.md

 - you must include a Open source license before launching an Open Source Project.
 - MIT ,Apache 2.0 and GPLv3 are the most popular open source licenses.
 - When you create a new project on GitHub,You are given a option to select a license.
--  ==Including an open source  license will make your GitHub project open source ==
+-  ==Including an open source  license will make your GitHub project open source==